Media contract solicitors

 A key issue, that is often forgotten, is spin-off rights i.e. what if there is a sequel.
 Will the parties enter into similar terms for the sequel?
 We know the likely issues that will arise and factor in the desired outcome.

-For many productions there are a vast number of agreements involved.
+For many projects there are a number of agreements involved.
 We have picked out some of the more problematic areas we see people struggle with to highlight pitfalls.
 We are often used as a review service once negotiations are underway to check for cracks.
+Risks include financing.

-There are numerous ways to finance the media production.
+There are numerous ways to finance media projects.
 Due to difficulties in small operations raising finance, increasingly, finance will come from the broadcaster or publisher.
 Common terms we work through include:

 - Pre-emption: Will the publisher or broadcaster have the right of first refusal to buy the rights once the work is complete?